Sodomy law: Canada

 In June 2019, C-75 passed both houses of the Parliament of Canada and received royal assent, repealing section 159 effective immediately and making the age of consent equal at 16 for all individuals.

+Cape Verde

+Cape Verde decriminalized same-sex sexual activity in 2004.

+The Cayman Islands

+Same-sex sex was decriminalized in the Cayman Islands in 2001.

+The Central African Republic

+Homosexuality has never been criminalized in the Central African Republic.

 Chile

 Consensual sex between two same-sex adults was decriminalized in 1999, but with a higher age of consent set at 18.
 Since August 2022, the age of consent was equalised to 14 with heterosexuals under a recently implemented law.

 China

 Sodomy was never explicitly criminalized in China, but private sex between unmarried people was illegal until 1997, and same-sex marriage is not legal in China.
 The Chinese Supreme Court ruled in 1957 that voluntary sodomy was not a criminal act.
-Private sex in any form between two consenting adults does not currently violate any laws.
-However, if someone under 18 is involved, the adult partner will be prosecuted.
-In a notable case in 2002, a man who had anal intercourse with a teenager was sentenced to three and a half years in prison.